blavigne13/Project-Euler-Scala/README.md

-# project-euler-scala
-Learning Scala with Project Euler
+#Learning Scala with Project Euler

 I've been interested in picking up Scala for a little while, and have also had some interest in Project Euler as a way to continue working on my programming skills after graduation.
 Being mathematical in nature, the Project Euler problem-set turned out to be a great match for learning Scala, not to mention making a great refresher on function programming in general.